rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 ## Custom Websites Built for Growth — Not Just Looks

 Most small business sites don’t bring enough calls or leads.
-As a Utah website design & local SEO company, we focus on clean, modern design that’s fast and mobile‑friendly, with clear calls to action so visitors contact you.
+As a Utah website design & local SEO company, I focus on clean, modern design that’s fast and mobile‑friendly, with clear calls to action so visitors contact you.
 Simple monthly plans keep it affordable and hands‑off.

 ### Local SEO: What’s Included